jjdeprisco/JDRenderEngine/README.md

 ## Primary Use Case:

-The primary use case for my Render Engine is for an audio artist who has a piece of music/audio that they want to sync to visuals.
+The primary use case for the JDRenderEngine is for an audio artist who has a piece of music/audio that they want to sync to visuals.
 Those visuals may be prepared within Touchdesigner or elsewhere.
 The JDRender Engine is mostly geared toward the generation of a final file from *generative* content that you've already programmed elsewhere, but want to present in some scene-based format.

 I know what you are thinking... there are already numerous VJ and Movie Scene transition tools out there.
 Yes, there are.
 I've tried most of them, and found many to be brilliant in their own right.
 Many were also over (or under) built for what I needed, and some simply didn't approach the problem from the same angle. almost every tool that I came across assumed that the user wanted to work with pre-rendered content.
 And while you can still do that here, that is not the focus.